-Parties and counsel in the Pilot Program shall comply with the Initial Discovery Protocols, attached to this Order.
-If any party believes there is good cause why a particular case should be exempted from the Initial Discovery Protocols, in whole or in part, that party may raise the issue with the Court.
+Parties and counsel shall comply with the Initial Discovery Protocols set forth below.
+If any party believes that there is good cause why a particular case should be exempted from the Initial Discovery Protocols, in whole or in part, that party may raise the issue with the judge to whom the case is assigned.

 Within 30 days following the defendant's submission of a responsive pleading or motion, the parties shall provide to one another the documents and information described in the Initial Discovery Protocols for the relevant time period.
-This obligation supersedes the parties' obligations to provide initial disclosures pursuant to F.R.C.P.
+This obligation supersedes the parties' obligations to provide initial disclosures pursuant to Federal Rule of Civil Procedure ("F.R.C.P.")
 26(a)(1).
 The parties shall use the documents and information exchanged in accordance with the Initial Discovery Protocols to prepare the F.R.C.P.
 26(f) discovery plan.